Dina Asher-Smith eyeing relay redemption at Tokyo 2020

 “It was great for us and to come out with that time, it gives us energy and we’re going to come out tomorrow with the same energy.”

+“We know what we have got to do to win it.
+There is more in the tank.
+We are going for the gold.”

+Andrew Pozzi came seventh in the 110m hurdles final – which was won by Jamaica’s Hansle Parchment.

-Morgan Lake also reached the high jump final after clearing the automatic qualifying time of 1.95m.
+Morgan Lake also reached the high jump final after clearing the automatic qualifying height of 1.95m.